 When Judah and Israel Were One

 When the people of Israel asked God for a king, the nation officially became a kingdom.
-But God warned them that it will come with its challenges.
+But God warned them that it would come with its challenges.

 “And when all Israel saw that the king did not listen to them, the people answered the king,